 I hope in 2020, Apple allows us to customize the Activity rings as well as permit to add more rings.
 So if you wanted to add sleep or mindfulness, you should be able to do that.

 Matt has a heading in his article titled “A Damn Day Off.”
 It is apt and immediately needed.
 People get obsessed with completing the activity ring.
 A one day break on Sunday is fine, but what about certain days when you are ill or traveling or simply in a situation where it is not possible to hit the target?
 So Apple must “allow us the ability to be human and take a day off every once in a while.“

-Better Manage and Edit Workout
+Better Workout Management

 The Apple Watch is good, but it isn’t excellent at auto starting or auto stopping the workout.
 At times, you lose precious initial 5-10 minutes of your exercise as it isn’t recorded.
 Similarly, there may be situations when you have finished the workout, but auto-stop does not register it and wrongly logs that you have been working out for an hour.

 So, the option to tell the app that you started working out X minutes ago or cut out the start and end of your workout and save only the actual time you want would be a super suitable feature.